broadinstitute/depmap_omics/README.md

 #### CN

-- processSegments
-- filterForCCLE
-- interpolateGapsInSegmented
-- extendEndsOfSegments

-##### creating gene copy number

-- generateEntrezGenes
-- generateGeneLevelMatrixFromSegments

-##### Validation step

-Once the files are saved, we load them back in python and do some validations, in brief:

-- mean,max,var...
-- to previous version: same mean,max,var...
-- checkAmountOfSegments: flag any samples with a very high number of segments
-- checkGeneChangeAccrossAll: flag any genes which stay at a similar value across all samples
+`copynumbers.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for CN postprocessing (segments and gene-level CN files).

 #### Mutation

+`postProcess()` in `mutations.py` is responsible for postprocessing aggregated MAF files.
 Here, rather than rerunning the entire analysis, because we know we are adding only WES samples, we can download the previous release's MAF, add the samples, update any annotations, and perform any global filters at the end.

-First we need to do an additional step of filtering on coverage and number

-- readMutations
-- createSNPs
-- addToMainMutation
-- filterAllelicFraction
-- filterMinCoverage
-- mergeAnnotations
-- addAnnotation
-- maf_add_variant_annotations
-- mutation_maf_to_binary_matrix (x3)

-##### validation

-__Compare to previous release (broad only)__

-I would run some checks here comparing the results to the previous releases MAF.
-Namely:

-- Count the total number of mutations per cell line, split by type (SNP, INS, DEL)
-- Count the total number of mutations observed by position (group by chromosome, start position, end position and count the number of mutations)
-- Look at specific differences between the two MAFs (join on DepMap_ID, Chromosome, Start position, End position, Variant_Type).
-I would do this for WES only

-__check if important mutations are present or not__

 #### RNA

-Here we get all data and remove the duplicates directly with the function `removeDuplicates`

-We then run:

-- readTranscripts
-- readCounts
-- readTPM
-- renameFunction

-- Allie's gene renaming / filtering and log transform
+`expressions.py` contains the main postprocessing function (`postProcess()` and their wrappers for internal use) responsible for postprocessing aggregated expression data from RSEM, which removes duplicates, renames genes, filters and log transforms entires.

-##### Validation
+##### Fusion

-- mean,max,var...
-- to previous version: same mean,max,var...
-- we QC on the amount of genes with 0 counts for each samples

-##### Generate filtered fusion table

-Release: `r release`
+Functions responsible for postprocessing aggregated fusion data can be found in `fusions.py`.
 We want to apply filters to the fusion table to reduce the number of artifacts in the dataset.
 Specifically, we filter the following:

 * Remove fusions involving mitochondrial chromosomes, or HLA genes, or immunoglobulin genes
 * Remove red herring fusions (from STAR-Fusion annotations column)
 * Remove recurrent in CCLE (>= 25 samples)
 * Remove fusion with (SpliceType=" INCL_NON_REF_SPLICE" and LargeAnchorSupport="No" and FFPM < 0.1)
 * Remove fusions with FFPM < 0.05 (STAR-Fusion suggests using 0.1, but looking at the translocation data, this looks like it might be too aggressive)

-With the functions:
-- readFusions
-- filterFusions
-- prepare_depmap_fusion_data_for_taiga

 **Remarks:**